danfitz/onlineCourses/algorithmsDataStructures/e-recursion.md

 # Recursion

-**Recursion** is the process of performing some operations to solve some problem over and over again--each time with smaller and smaller pieces (or changing pieces)--until you reach a **base case** or endpoint that tells you to stop.
+**Recursion** is the process of performing some operations to solve some problem over and over again—each time with smaller and smaller pieces (or changing pieces)--until you reach a **base case** or endpoint that tells you to stop.

 We'll do the following in this section:

 1. Define recursion and how it can be used
 2. Understand the 2 essential components of recursion
 3. Visualize the call stack for debugging and understanding recursive functions